 A good rule of thumb is that if the temperature is comfortable for you, the insulin is safe.
-Vials of insulin that you are using do not be need to be refrigerated.
-However, extra bottles of insulin should be stored in the refrigerator.
-The night before you are ready to use your new bottle, take it out of the refrigerator and allow it to warm to room temperature.
-Do not allow your insulin to freeze.
+You don't need to refrigerate vials of insulin that you are using.
+But keep extra bottles of insulin in a refrigerator.
+The night before you are ready to use your new bottle, take it out of the refrigerator and let it warm to room temperature.
+Don't allow your insulin to freeze.

 For insulin pens, check the package insert for storage instructions.

 Always check your insulin bottle.
 Rapid-acting insulin, short-acting insulin, and certain long-acting insulins should be clear.
-Other forms of insulin should have a cloudy appearance but should be free of clumps.
+Other forms of injectable insulin should look cloudy but not have clumps.

 If you are carrying your insulin with you, be careful not to shake it.
 Shaking the bottle creates air bubbles that can affect the amount of insulin you withdraw for an injection.